drobakowski/awesome-erlang/README.md

 ## Algorithms and Datastructures
 *Libraries and implementations of algorithms and datastructures.*

+* [erlando](https://github.com/travelping/erlando) - A set of syntax extensions like currying and monads for Erlang.
+* [statebox](https://github.com/mochi/statebox) - Erlang state "monad" with merge/conflict-resolution capabilities.

 ## Translations and Internationalizations
 *Libraries providing translations or internationalizations.*